ddev/ddev/docs/users/cli-usage.md

 ddev import-db --src=dumpfile.sql.gz
 ```

-The `import-db` command will produce output so you can monitor the progress of the database import.

-For more in depth application monitoring, use the `ddev describe` command to see details about the status of your ddev app.
+For in-depth application monitoring, use the `ddev describe` command to see details about the status of your ddev app.

 ## Getting Started

-Check out the git repository for the site you want to work on. `cd` into the directory and run `ddev config` and follow the prompts.
+Check out the git repository for the project you want to work on. `cd` into the directory and run `ddev config` and follow the prompts.

 ```
 $ cd ~/Projects